decaprime/VRising-Modding/user/gloomrot_mods.md

 ---

 ## Work in Progress
-- Wetstone (no CI) - Use the release [here](https://github.com/iZastic/Wetstone/releases/tag/Wetstone-v1.3.0-pre) until CI is setup.
+- Wetstone (no CI) - Use the [1.3.1 pre-release](https://github.com/iZastic/Wetstone/releases/tag/Wetstone-v1.3.1-pre) until CI is setup.
 - QuickStash - Use the release [here](https://github.com/iZastic/QuickStash/releases/tag/QuickStash-v1.3.1-pre) until the original mod is updated.
 - RPGMods - Parts of it